 For the first year of life, breast milk or formula provides the bulk of your baby’s nutrition, even after he begins eating solid foods.
-As a mother, you may worry whether your baby is drinking enough — or too much.
+As a mother, you have asked yourself, how much milk should a healthy baby have?
+You may worry whether your baby is drinking enough — or too much.
 Your baby’s appetite may vary from day to day and may be completely different from another baby’s appetite — all of this is normal.

 By rule of thumb, according to Dr. Alan Greene, a baby should drink between 2 and 3 ounces per pound of body weight.
 This means that as your baby grows, she’s going to need to drink more milk.
 It’s easy to measure this if you are feeding with formula or expressed breast milk, but you cannot measure the amount of milk that your baby drinks from the breast.
 In most cases, you don’t need to worry about the exact amount, as long as your baby is growing and doesn’t seem hungry.